ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab04.md

 Now that we have our basic shapes (the rectangle and the triangle), we are in a position to create the essential elements of our forest scene in code - functions to draw a tree and a hut.
 Once we do that, drawing the forest boils down to making repeated calls to these two functions and moving the turtle to a new spot in between function calls.
 We'll start with the tree because it has a more regular structure.

 Define a 'drawTree()' function to draw a tree.
-A general 'drawTree()' function should allow the user to specify the height and color of the tree.
-With that in mind, the definition of the 'drawTree()' function is given below.
+A general 'drawTree()' function should allow the user to specify the height and color of the tree as captured in the following function definition.

 ```
 def drawTree(height, color):